 Transforming tired and dated backyard retreats into personal and welcoming family havens just so happens to be Scott Cohen’s specialty.
+This specialty shows itself in a recent project featuring a concrete chess table.

 “Decorative concrete continues to be a growing trend in our high-end swimming pool and outdoor kitchen designs,” says the president of The Green Scene Landscaping & Pools in Chatsworth, California.
 “This remodel takes advantage of not only the durability of concrete, but the endless color and finishing options as well.”